Jubatian/rrpge-spec/specs/kcall.rst

 The kernel calls are the main interface by which an RRPGE application can communicate with the host system, or perform certain more or less host specific actions.
-Moreover kernel calls are in place to support the tight user mode - supervisor mode separation of the RRPGE CPU, such as to provide means for switching in and out memory banks from the CPU's address space.

 Other important aspects of the kernel are detailed in the "kernel.rst" documentation.

 The kernel call interface is implemented using the "JSV" opcode of the RRPGE CPU (see "JSV" in "cpu_inst.rst").
-The first parameter of the call selects the kernel function to execute while further parameters may be passed to the function itself.
+The imm6 operand of the call selects the kernel function to execute.
 Note that there is no kernel function which would accept a variable amount of parameters, so all functions have to be called with the appropriate count of parameters as specified in their descriptions.

-The layout of the kernel functions (by the value of the first parameter selecting it) are as follows:
+The layout of the kernel functions (by the imm6 operand of JSV) are as

-- 0x0000-0x00FF: Memory management (empty)
+follows:

-- 0x0100-0x01FF: Storage & File management
+- 0x00 - 0x07: Storage & File management
-- 0x0200-0x02FF: Audio (empty)
-- 0x0300-0x03FF: Video
+- 0x08 - 0x0F: Video
-- 0x0400-0x04FF: Input devices
+- 0x10 - 0x1E: Input devices
-- 0x0500-0x05FF: Delay
+- 0x1F - 0x1F: Delay
-- 0x0600-0x06FF: User information management
+- 0x20 - 0x27: User information management
-- 0x0700-0x07FF: Networking
+- 0x28 - 0x2D: Networking
-- 0x0800-0x08FF: Kernel task management
+- 0x2E - 0x2F: Kernel task management

 Kernel tasks